Let's Get Started—Frequently Asked Questions Presented by

 No. When organized adult swimming started to become popular in the 1960s and 70s—the early years of USMS—the intent was that adults would swim to stay in shape.
 But early organizers knew that some adults would want to compete, so it is offered.
 About 25 percent of our nearly 60,000 members enter pool or open water competitions.
 The greater percentage of USMS members does not compete.

 Many Masters Swimming clubs and workout groups do offer introductory programs for beginning adult swimmers.
 Our Places to Swim search tool will help you find programs near you, and you can inquire about learn-to-swim programs at those locations.
-Because Masters Swimming wants to encourage adults to swim, the Swimming Saves Lives Foundation, our charitable arm, awards grants to USMS programs that offer learn-to-swim programs for adults.
+You can also search for a USMS-certified Adult Learn-to-Swim instructor.
+Certified ALTS instructors have been specially trained in the techniques and methods that work best with adult beginner-swimmers.
+Many certified instructors work with programs sponsored by USMS’s charitable arm, the Swimming Saves Lives Foundation.
+SSLF grant programs often offer lessons at a low or reduced-cost.
+Check here to find a location near you.

 This is something a lot of Masters coaches hear.
 However, most Masters coaches and swimmers don’t care how fast you are.
 In nearly every program, there are others of similar ability, or those who started where you are and have improved.
 Don’t let your perceived ability, or lack thereof, hold you back.
 Although it’s important to have a physical examination before starting any exercise routine, you don’t need to be in shape to start Masters swimming—Masters swimming will help you get there.